mbdevpl/typed-astunparse/README.rst

     :language: python

 The *typed-astunparse* is to *typed-ast* as *astunparse* is to *ast*.
-In short: unparsing of Python 3.5 abstract syntax trees (AST) with type comments.
+In short: unparsing of Python 3.5 abstract syntax trees (AST) with type comments and variable annotations.

 The built-in *ast* module has capabilites to parse Python source code into AST.
 It does not, however, have the capability to generate source code from the AST.
 That's where *astunparse* comes in.
 Using a refactored version of an obscure script found in official Python repository, it provides code generation capability for built-in AST.

-Built-in *ast* module, however, completely ignores type comments introduced in PEP 484.
-It treats them like all other comments, so when you parse the code using :python:`compile()`, your type comments will be lost.
-The *typed-ast* module intoduces AST and parser that includes type comments defined in PEP 484.
+Built-in *ast* and *astunparse* modules, however, completely ignore type comments introduced in PEP 484.
+They treat them like all other comments, so when you parse the code using :python:`compile()`, your type comments will be lost.
+There is no place for them in the AST, so obviously they also cannot be unparsed.

+Moreover, neither module accepts variable annotations introduced in PEP 526.
+They cause syntax errors.
+The *typed-ast* module provides an updated AST including type comments defined in PEP 484 and variable annotations introduced in PEP 526.
+It also provides a parser for Python code using those features.

 Unfortunately, *typed-ast* also doesn't provide any means to go from AST to source code.
 This is where this module, *typed-astunparse*, comes in.
 It provides unparser for AST defined in